dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - As an operations manager, I want to be able to report that my chain of custody for materials received from a donor was reviewed at the beginning and end of processing (e.g., whether hashes were received, matched, and reviewed after processing), so that I can show that any descriptions made at the beginning of processing still pertain to the materials at the end of processing.

-- As a digital preservation analyst, I want a tool which makes it clear when filesystem metadata or other elements of a file or disk image are modified so that I can ensure there were no alterations to content.
+- As a digital preservation analyst, I want a tool which makes it clear when file system metadata or other elements of a file or disk image are modified so that I can ensure there were no alterations to content.

 ## Appendix A: Applying the Tool Selection Factors through narrative profiles